abuttonCH/ai-on-a-chip/README.md

 ```
 ## Data <a name="data"></a>

-The input data is located in [data](/data).
-The folder contains the following files:
+This repository contains different types of datasets that are linked to our publication.
+Such datasets are located in [data](/data).
+In particular, the folder contains the following files:
 * *LSTM_pretraining_data.zip*: Contains the SMILES of the compounds used for pretraining the LSTM model.
+Such SMILES were obtained from a library of commercial compounds, which were retained by our virtual reaction filter (see [below](#code))
 * *decomposition_reactions.txt*: Reaction SMARTS used to convert the molecules into their corresponding reactants.
 * *LSTM_FLOW-MOL_DB_DATA.npy*: Molecular database of commercially available molecules.
 Each entry contains the number of molecule, the molecular SMILES, and the molecular weight is stored.
-The numpy array object is too large upload to git.
+The numpy array object is too large to upload to git.
+See the [virtual reaction](#code) section to understand how to use this file.
 * *mol_db_data.csv*: Molecular database stored as a csv file.
-This file needs to be converted to the corresponding numpy array object in order to work with decompose.py and retrieve_bb.py.
+This file needs to be converted to the corresponding numpy array object in order to work with decompose.py and retrieve_bb.py (see [below](#code)).

 ## Virtual reaction filter <a name="code"></a>

+Here you will find instructions to apply the virtual reaction filter, as explained in the paper.
 The retro-synthesis is performed in two steps.
 In the first step, a series of reactions are applied to each product molecule in order to decompose it in to its corresponding reactants (decompose.py).
 The reaction used and the reactant molecules are stored as a text file.
 Once all of the products have been decomposed, the reactant molecules are then compared against a database of known, commercially available molecules.
 If all of the reactant molecules for a given reaction can be found within the database, the product molecule along with the reaction and the retrieved reactants molecules are stored in the output file.

 ### Installation <a name="install"></a>